Houston Academy gets hard fought road win at Wicksburg

 Three plays later, Raider sophomore quarterback Kadyn Mitchell, who threw three touchdowns in the game, rolled to his right and threw to Riggs Hickey, who caught it at the 10 and went down the sideline to complete a 14-yard touchdown pass.
 The extra point kick was good, making it 7-0 less than two minutes gone.

 A couple of possessions later, with Wicksburg facing a 3rd-and-10 at its own 40, the Raiders again got pressure on Burkhardt, forcing another quick pass.
-Houston Academy again intercepted and set up possession at its own 46 following a holding penalty on the return.
+Houston Academy's Rod Jackson intercepted and the Raiders set up possession at their own 46 following a holding penalty on the return.

 The Raider defense turned the heat up on Burkhardt throughout the game, forcing him to scramble several times in addition to the interceptions.